 Inclusive housing markets

-Since 1976, Habitat for Humanity has built or repaired more than 1 million homes, serving 6.8 million people find strength, stability and independence through safe, decent and affordable shelter.
+Since 1976, Habitat for Humanity has helped 6.8 million people find strength, stability and independence through safe, decent and affordable shelter.
 However, this effort alone won’t keep pace with the growing need of the 1.6 billion people across the globe lacking adequate, decent shelter.

 With this in mind, Habitat’s market development and housing finance programs are pursuing new strategies to assist many more families in need.